 There are a lot of cheap sleeping bags for kids, usually with printed characters on, that don’t display any temperature ratings at all.

-This type of sleeping bag is a 1 Season.
-They are fine for sleepovers at their friend’s house, or if you are just camping out when it’s warm and dry in the summer.
+This type of sleeping bag is typically a 1-Season.
+They are fine for sleepovers at their friend's house or if you are camping out when it's warm and dry in the summer.

-There are measures you can take though to make sure your children stay warm during the night.
+You can take measures to ensure your children stay warm during the night.
 Click here to read our guide to setting up your sleeping area properly.

 You can also buy a sleeping bag thermal liner if you are camping on the odd occasion when the weather is colder without having to buy a whole set of new sleeping bags.